ts1138/scripts/README.md

-# powershell
+# Scripts
-Samples of some  useful Powershell scripts
+Samples of some useful scripts